linksplatform/Data.Doublets.Json/README.md

 * `DESTINATION` - a json file path.
 * `DOCUMENT_NAME` - a document name. **Default**: `DESTINATION`'s file name without extension.
 #### Note:
-`DOCUMENT_NAME` is used to choose which json document to export from links storage.
-Links storage can contain multiple json documents.
+`DOCUMENT_NAME` is used to choose which json document to export from a links storage.
+A links storage can contain multiple json documents.
 #### Example
 1. Install
     ```shell